 - 1. Part I: In Practicum III, students will complete an exam testing the PWC Supervision and DSK Integration: Affective, Cognitive, Biological, Developmental Bases of Behavior. - 2.
-Part II: In Biological Basis of Behavior, students will complete an exam testing the PWCs: Consultation and Interprofessional/Interdisciplinary- Skills and Individual and Cultural Diversity. - 3.
+Part II: In Biological Basis of Behavior or Clinical Psychopharmacology (fall of year three), students will complete an exam testing the PWCs: Consultation and Interprofessional/Interdisciplinary- Skills and Individual and Cultural Diversity. - 3.
 Part III: In Practicum III, students will take a multiple choice exam that mimics the EPPP.
 Questions will test PWCs: Individual and Cultural Diversity; Professional Values, Attitudes and Behaviors; Ethical and Legal Standards, and Assessment.
 During the fall semester final exam period, students will sit the multiple choice exam during the final exam period for Practicum III.